?

 Patients travelling from North of Invercargill can drive to the edge of the Central Business Area on North Road until immediately before they reach "McDonalds".

-Turn LEFT into Victoria Avenue and then travel only about 50 metres to reach the Eye Clinic entrance at 56 Victoria Avenue.
+Then turn LEFT into Victoria Avenue and travel about 50 metres to reach the Eye Clinic entrance at 56 Victoria Avenue.

 (We are diagonally across the intersection from McDonalds Restaurant, and are the third building from the intersection, directly across the road from the ANZAC Memorial)